-3. Roles and Responsibilities
+4. Roles and Responsibilities

-The Board of Directors; The responsibility of risk governance falls to boards of directors, who should:
+The Board of Directors; The responsibility of risk governance falls to the Board of Directors, who should:

-- Provide oversight, direction, and input to the establishment of the risk appetite statement • - Ultimately own and approve the risk appetite • - Use a risk appetite framework and statement as a guide in working with management to assess and set overall • corporate strategy - Leverage the risk appetite framework to evaluate individual strategic decisions and establish a consistent and • transparent decision-making process - Establish regular dialogue about risk appetite with executive management in order to develop a collaborative • and iterative process and avoid making risk decisions in isolation - Routinely receive reporting from management on the organization's conformance or lack thereof with the • established risk appetite - Ensure that senior management promotes a risk culture consistent with the statement of risk appetite and that • it translates the risk appetite statement into meaningful and explicit incentives and constraints for the business lines.
+- · Provide oversight, direction, and input to the establishment of the risk appetite statement - Ultimately own and approve the Company's risk appetite - Use a risk appetite framework and statement as a guide in working with management to assess and set overall corporate strategy - Leverage the risk appetite framework to evaluate individual strategic decisions and establish a consistent and transparent decision-making process - Establish regular dialogue about risk appetite with management in order to develop a collaborative and iterative process and avoid making risk decisions in isolation - Routinely receive reporting from management on the organization's conformance or lack thereof with the established risk appetite - Ensure that management promotes a risk culture consistent with the statement of risk appetite and that it translates the risk appetite statement into meaningful and explicit incentives and constraints for the business lines.

-The Managing Director is responsible for overall risk management and infrastructure and should:
+The Managing Director (MD) is responsible for overall risk management and infrastructure and should:

-- ٠ Work with the board to set corporate strategy that is consistent with risk appetite - Provide input to the development of the risk appetite statement - Establish regular dialogue about risk appetite with the board and with business units, ensuring that risks taken • by the business adhere to the overall risk appetite - Identify strategic emerging risks and drive implementation of stress testing and scenario planning • - Articulate and translate risk appetite, making it relevant to the business units - Establish appropriate controls, policies, and reporting processes that enable business units and functions to own and manage their risks within risk appetite
+- Establish an independent Risk Control function - Work with the Board of Directors to set corporate strategy that is consistent with the risk appetite - Provide input to the development of the risk appetite statement - Establish regular dialogue about the risk appetite with the board and with business units, ensuring that risks taken by the business adhere to the overall risk appetite - Identify strategic emerging risks and drive implementation of stress testing and scenario planning

-Maintain periodic reviews with risk management and the business units to identify emerging risk issues and their potential impact on compliance with risk appetite.
+- Articulate and translate risk appetite, making it relevant to the business units - Establish appropriate controls, policies, procedures and reporting processes that enable business units and functions to own and manage their risks within the risk appetite - Maintain periodic reviews with risk management and the business units to identify emerging risk issues and their potential impact on compliance with risk appetite.

-The Risk Management Function seeks to strengthen the Company's overall risk management activities as well as helping the Company manage risk on a day-to-day basis, i.e. identify, analyze, mitigate, monitor and report on key risks and key risk indicators.
-Specifically, the risk management function, in coordination with the Management Director and Chief Financial Officer (CFO), should:
+The Risk Control Function seeks to strengthen the Company's overall risk management activities as well as helping the Company manage risk on a day-to-day basis, i.e., identify, analyze, mitigate, monitor, and report on key risks and key risk indicators.
+The Risk Control Function shall assist the MD and the Board of Directors with governance and control by providing an effective risk management framework.
+The Risk Control Function shall also assist management and the Board of Directors with independent information, analyses and expert opinion on risk exposures and basis for decisions.